A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

 \emph{Step 4: Completing the proof}.
 By Step 2, $\psi$ is strict epimorphism of complete bornological spaces.
 It is also injective by Step 3.
-Therefore, $\psi$ is an isomorphism. \end{proof} \begin{prop}[The dual Spencer resolution] Let $X = \operatorname{Sp}(A)$ be a smooth, connected classical affinoid rigid space such that $\Omega^1_{X/K}$ is free of rank $n$.
-Then there exists a bounded resolution
+Therefore, $\psi$ is an isomorphism. \end{proof} Motivated by this result we define another groupoid object as follows.
+In the ``algebraic" setting, I found that reading \cite[\S4]{VandenBerghHochschild} was very useful.
+This discussion is also quite similar to \cite[Example 6.1.8]{Camargo_deRham}.
+Let $X$ be a classical affinoid rigid space equipped with an \'etale morphism $X \to \mathbf{D}^r_K$.
+Then we can consider the \emph{germ of the zero section} as an object of $\mathsf{dAff}$: